sonos/torch-to-nnef/docs/tutos/4_dynamic_axes.md

 to speed-up inference.

 To do that we need to introduce a new set of input for KV cache and a new set of output for the updated KV cache.
+This is not managed as an internal state of tract because we use the `transformers` that design states to be held aside a stateless model that receive the case and update it at each forward pass.

 The past KV-Cache tensors in graph inputs will need a new symbol that we can call `P` for past and that will lead to following set of additional constraints: